 The enormous number of sharks has forced the beaches to close—but they’ve also drawn a swarm of gawkers and media cameras.
 And you have to know that wherever gawkers and media cameras can be found, PETA can’t be far away.
 Yup, we’ve hired a plane to fly up and down the oceanfront tomorrow bearing the message, “Sharks aren’t the only dangerous predators.
 Go vegetarian.”

 Every year, more than 50 million sharks and billions of other sea animals are killed and eaten by human beings—in contrast, fewer than a dozen people worldwide were killed by sharks last year.
-Many species of sharks and other fish have been decimated by overfishing—it’s estimated that 29 percent of fish species have “collapsed,” or declined by 90 percent over the past 50 years.
+Many species of sharks and other fish have been decimated by fishing—it’s estimated that 29 percent of fish species have “collapsed,” or declined by 90 percent over the past 50 years.

 That’s why we’re making the case that the world’s most dangerous predators aren’t in the water at all—they’re lined up at the all-you-can-eat seafood buffet.